 Aaron holds a B.Sc Honours (Biology) from Queen’s University, an MBA from the Ivey School of Business Western University and is a CFA Charterholder.

-Christine is a lawyer with international and multi-disciplinary experience.
-She began her legal career in Toronto with Fasken Martineau, then moved to London, where she consulted before becoming in house counsel for an international private equity manager and qualifying as Solicitor (England and Wales) as well as Barrister and Solicitor (Ontario).
-Christine has experience in a wide range of areas, including taxation, M&A transactions, organizational transformation and governance, stand-up of foreign subsidiaries, fund structuring and capital raising, strategic advisory and executive compensation.
+Christine is a dual qualified lawyer (Ontario and England and Wales) with international and multi-disciplinary experience.
+She began her legal career in Toronto with Fasken Martineau, then moved to London, where she consulted before becoming in-house counsel for an international private equity manager.
+Christine has experience in a wide range of areas, including pension and benefits, M&A transactions, organizational transformation and governance, stand-up of foreign subsidiaries, fund structuring and capital raising, strategic advisory, taxation, and executive compensation.
 She was a Trustee at HOOPP prior to joining UPP.

-She is a graduate of the Institute of Corporate Directors and holds her LLB from the University of Toronto, Faculty of Law.
+She is a graduate of the Institute of Corporate Directors (ICD.D) and holds a Bachelor of Laws (LLB) from the University of Toronto Faculty of Law.